 Do we need chemicals at all to effectively wash our hair?

 The long answer according to moi, is YES, you do need some chemicals if you're going to use a product which is a combination of ingredients.
-Let's remember once again that the word "chemical" is not a bad one.
-Where we get into trouble is when we combine synthetics that have questionable ingredients that aren't that great for us, like PEG-based (petroleum) synthetics and additives.
+Let's remember once again that the word "chemical" is not a bad one – even water is a chemical.
+Where we get into trouble is when we combine synthetics that have questionable ingredients that aren't that great for us, like PEG (petroleum-based) synthetics and additives, and harmful preservatives.
 These are the ones you want to steer clear from, because of the effect they have on our body, hair, our system, and the environment as a whole.

-Let's rephrase then: We need ingredients that have gone through the chemical process of making them safe, stable, while keeping their natural benefits.
+To clarify: We need ingredients that have gone through the process of making them safe, stable, while keeping their natural benefits.
 Big difference here.

 "If you can't pronounce it, it's bad for you".